Rafvb/rafvb.github.io/_drafts/2014-09-25-maintainable-aspnet-mvc-part-1.md

 ## Getting IE to work
 If you read the reason why the test failed in its results, it points you to the Internet Explorer Driver Server.
 You can get it from here: http://www.seleniumhq.org/download/

 Download the **32 bit** verion!
-We expirienced performance issues with the 64 bit version, so I recommend 32 bit.
+We experienced performance issues with the 64 bit version, so I recommend 32 bit.

 Unzip and place the executable somewhere.
 Next, make sure you place it's folder on the systems path variable, so Selenium can use it.